AcalaNetwork/bodhi.js/scripts/README.md

 This will send a schedule transaction to acala testnet, which will produce virutal tx and orphan logs.
 Then the script will call related RPC methods to make sure they can be found.

 ### get ausd supply from block range
-edit the rpc and block number in the code depending if you want to query for moonbeam or astar, then `yarn ausd`
+edit the rpc and block number in the code depending if you want to query for moonbeam or astar, then `CHAIN={Acala, Astar, Moonbeam} yarn ausd`